Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Methods

 where $Z_\mathrm{aux}$ and $\omega_\mathrm{aux}$ are the characteristic mode impe\-dance and resonance angular frequency of the auxiliary resonator, respectively, $g$ is its coupling strength with the transmon, $R_{\mathrm{T}}$ is the tunneling resistance of the NIS junction, and $\Vec{F}(E)$ is the normalized rate of forward quasiparticle tunneling controlled by the QCR voltage $V_{\mathrm{QCR}}(t)$~\cite{silveri_theory_2017}.
-With these models, we can use the master equation~\eqref{eq:master_eq} for analyzing as well as simulating the system dynamics.
+The tunneling rates exhibit limited selectivity among the different transitions, though the low-lying transitions are somewhat more impacted than the high-lying transitions due to their higher transition frequencies.
+The effective temperature of the QCR can be obtained from the transition rates as~\cite{silveri_theory_2017}